Azhagiya Tamil Magan

-Azhagiya Tamil Magan is a 2007 Indian Tamil-language action thriller film directed by Bharathan, written by S. K. Jeeva and produced by Swargachitra Appachan.
-The film stars Vijay in the main dual lead role (for the first time in his career) as an MBA student and a money-minded womanizer.
-Shriya Saran and Namitha, and others play pivotal roles with an ensemble supporting cast.
-With cinematography by K. Balasubramaniam and editing by Anthony, the film's score and soundtrack are composed by A. R. Rahman.
-The film follows Guru, an athlete who has the ability to predict future events.
-With his ability, he identifies several tragic future events, including the attempted murder of his lover by Prasad, his look-alike.
+Azhagiya Tamil Magan (Note: Spelt as Azhagiya Tamilmagan on the title card.) is a 2007 Indian Tamil-language action thriller film written and directed by Bharathan (in his directorial debut) and produced by Swargachitra Appachan.
+The film stars Vijay in dual roles (for the first time) as Guru, a business student, and Prasad, a debaucherous hustler, alongside Shriya Saran and Namitha.
+The music was composed by A. R. Rahman.
+The plot follows a man with an ability to predict future, who foresees tragic events, including an attempted murder of his lover by his look-alike.

-Azhagiya Tamil Magan released on the 8 November 2007 and distributed worldwide by Pyramid Saimira, it became a above average venture in its initial release, but after its re-release on 22 March 2024 declared a hit in Tamil Nadu.
-The film entered the top ten Asian film box office charts in Malaysia in February 2008.
+Azhagiya Tamil Magan released worldwide on 8 November 2007 by Pyramid Saimira.
+Upon release, the film received mixed reviews from critics and was a moderate success at the box office.
+The film was one of the top ten Asian films at the Malaysian box office in 2007.
 In 2021, the film had a limited re-release in Kerala.
+It was re-released to a wider audience on 22 March 2024.